 - Appreciate the health disparities between the Deaf community and the general population

 - Increase awareness of unique Deaf health needs within a medical system

 - Provide opportunities for linguistic and cultural immersion

-Prepare students to care for Deaf patients (and other minority groups)
+- Prepare students to care for Deaf patients (and other minority groups)

 Global Health Pathway

-The Global Health Pathway (GHP) at the University of Rochester School of Medicine and Dentistry is an elective program available to selected medical students that have an interest or demonstrated commitment to careers in the future that include global and public health.
-Medical students will gain additional knowledge and skills in the health problems and solutions of populations that transcend socioeconomic and ethnic status and national borders.
+The Global Health Pathway at the University of Rochester School of Medicine and Dentistry is an elective program available to selected medical students that have an interest or demonstrated commitment to careers in the future that include global and public health.
+Students will gain additional knowledge and skills in the health problems and solutions of populations that transcend socioeconomic and ethnic status and national borders.
 Knowledge will be gained through a didactic lecture series, direct experience and independent projects.

 The required clinical experiences will build on the clinical skill set present in the Double Helix Curriculum to improve the ability to practice community-based medicine under diverse social, economic and cultural situations.
 Volunteer work and patient interactions will foster compassion and an appreciation for the plights of underserved populations.
-They will develop a sense of global health advocacy appreciating the role of the physician as an agent for change in community and global health.
+Students also will develop a sense of global health advocacy appreciating the role of the physician as an agent for change in community and global health.

-The Health, Equity, and Law Policy Pathway
+Health, Equity, and Law Policy Pathway

 The Health, Equity, and Law Policy Pathway (HELP) is designed for students who understand social determinants of health have an important influence on health inequalities and are interested in how policy is formed and implemented.
 With local and national opportunities, participants learn and experience how policy makers control health, everything from finances to pre-authorization requirements for procedures and medication, to the cost of prescription drugs.
 The HELP Pathway enables participants to find and use their voice to influence policy and help shape their future patients’ experiences related to health and healthcare.